xeptagondev/performance-app-methodology/methodology/accountability/evaluation-management.md

 The calculation of the scoring is that for the last calendar year (so 2024 when it is 2025): **confirm this with IEO**

+Excluding evaluation without QA

- Total Highly Satisfactory and Satisfactory / Total Evaluation Reports
+ Total Highly Satisfactory and Satisfactory / Total Evaluation Reports QA

 50% or above is 100 points, below 50% is 2 points per 1% below 50%.